lefetmeofefet/yoffee/README.md

 state.content = "new content"
 ```

-when the last line is called, `htmel` only updates `#child`'s content, by rerunning
+when the last line is called, `yoffee` only updates `#child`'s content, by rerunning
 the expression `() => state.content`.
-`htmel` does several things to make that possible:
+`yoffee` does several things to make that possible:
 * Wrap state object with setters and getters
-    * Setters notify `htmel` that property has changed and should be rerendered.
+    * Setters notify `yoffee` that property has changed and should be rerendered.
     (when `state.content = "new content"` is called)
     * Getters allow us to know which property corresponds to which expression in
     the html: when `() => state.content` is called, the getter for `content` is
-    called, letting `htmel` know that `content` property corresponds to that
+    called, letting `yoffee` know that `content` property corresponds to that
     expression.
 * Analyze the resulting HTML element to keep a reference to each of the nodes containing
 expressions.
-For example, `htmel` keeps a reference to the `#child`'s TextNode
+For example, `yoffee` keeps a reference to the `#child`'s TextNode
 which will be changed when `content`'s setter is called.
 It does so by inserting
 randomly generated IDs into the expressions, the then finding them.

-In order to minimize the amount of DOM operations being done, `htmel` batches DOM
+In order to minimize the amount of DOM operations being done, `yoffee` batches DOM
 updates instead of immediately updating when setters are called.

 ### Why bound expression must be functions?
-When an expression isn't a function, `htmel` can't rerun it when state's properties are
+When an expression isn't a function, `yoffee` can't rerun it when state's properties are
 changed - in fact, no property is linked to a static expression.
 Consider this expression:
 ```javascript
 ${state.a}
 ```
-`htmel` can't possible know that the property `a` is linked to this expression, because only
+`yoffee` can't possibly know that the property `a` is linked to this expression, because only
 the value of `a` is passed.

 Its possible to use `eval` to convert expressions into callbacks (add `()=>` to the above code)